josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🩸_reverse_victim_logic.md

 ## 🏮 Footer

-*🩸 Reverse-Victim Logic* decodes the choreography of disbelief:
-how denial becomes policy, and empathy becomes liability.
+*🩸 Reverse-Victim Logic* decodes the choreography of disbelief; how denial becomes policy, and empathy becomes liability.
 It anchors the Voice-Disruption constellation alongside:

+> 📡 Cross-references:
+>
-- **⚖️ Professional Influence & Bureaucratic Capture** — credentialed authority validating reversal.
+> - [⚖️ Professional Influence & Bureaucratic Capture] — *credentialed authority validating reversal*
-- **⚖️ Operatic Capture & Risks** — procedural escalation as performance.
+> - [⚖️ Operatic Capture & Risks] — *procedural escalation as performance*
-- **🧠 Cognitive Feedback and Bureaucratic Amplification** — belief hardened by repetition.
+> - [🧠 Cognitive Feedback and Bureaucratic Amplification] — *belief hardened by repetition*

 > *Every form has a shadow; in bureaucracy, the shadow signs the minutes.*

----

-**Last updated:** 2025-10-31
+_Last updated: 2025-11-14_